Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 10: Feat: Configure CI for UI to improve user experience. at 2024-11-13 11:08:13
 * Commit 11: Docs: Refactor code in component to align with standards. at 2024-11-15 11:28:30
 * Commit 12: Chore: Add tests for workflow for better maintainability. at 2024-11-15 17:55:19
+* Commit 13: CI: Optimize performance of module to enhance functionality. at 2024-11-18 12:12:48